MatanShvide/NeuroScienceProject/README.md

         Output:
           Plot of one example segment of the interpolated EEG data A new object with an interpolated matrix

+    'external.py'
+      An example file for how we created the objects and ran the functions.

  # Links & Contacts: